Sarad3993/Django-Ecommerce/README.md

 ```
 <br>

-> Note: &nbsp; If you are still getting errors then either you did something wrong or one/more of the project requirements are still missing...Try to follow all above steps and it should work fine..
+> Note: &nbsp; If you are still getting errors then either you did something wrong or one/more of the project requirements are still missing...Try following all above steps and it should work fine..

 <br>

-> If u wanna access admin panel on your localhost both Username and Passwords are:&nbsp; **admin**
+> localhost Username and Passwords are:&nbsp; **admin**

 ---